-- A timeline of your progress on either or each of the options above; - Your impressions of the role of the architect; - Sketches of what you discussed with the architect, or in the MOOC; - Compile a portfolio of sketches and/or creative work from your experience.
+A timeline of your progress on either or each of the options above;

+Your impressions of the role of the architect;

+Sketches of what you discussed with the architect.

+Compile a portfolio of sketches and/or creative work from your experience.
 If you are invited to an interview, you submit this for it.